PROXIMA OUTDOOR SUPPLY

 Once again, it is strongly encouraged that you learn to use, test, and practice using any product before you must depend on that product, whether such dependence means working or recreational activities, camping, hiking, hunting, providing comfort and camp chores, or sustaining your life or others’ lives in a survival or tactical situation.
 Find out if it works as you expect before you need it!
 If a product has an obvious manufacturing fault, then it may be best to contact the manufacturer directly, and we will gladly assist you with this, but our liability will extend no farther than replacement of the product or refund of the purchase price, as stated in our warranty above.

 Proxima Outdoor Supply was started as a web-only business, but that is expanding.
-We attend many more live events than originally intended, and we have had numerous requests for a hard copy catalog, especially from those without Internet access.
-In response to this a catalog is being developed, and a bi-monthly flyer will be mailed in the interim.
-You can be added to our mailing list by signing up at live events, sending an email request, or you can call our office at the number below.
+We have had numerous requests for a hard copy catalog, especially from those without Internet access.
+In response to this a catalog is being developed, it is intended to be mailed twice a year in the spring and the fall, and flyers may be mailed at various times for sales (discount) events.
+You can be added to our mailing list by sending an email request or calling our office at the number below.
 If you call to request a catalog, then be sure to leave your mailing address.
 Oddly, some people don’t.

-If you prefer, we are glad to accept credit card orders by phone, as well, but our office hours vary, depending on live events we are attending, as well as other business commitments.
+If you prefer, we are glad to accept credit card orders by phone, as well, but our office hours vary, depending on other business commitments.
 We try to ensure someone is available from 12:00 (noon) to 20:00 (8:00 PM) Central Time Monday – Thursday for phone contact and orders at 972-231-PROX (972-231-7769).
 If you call and receive the answering machine, then please leave a message as to the purpose of your call as well as your contact information, and we will try to return your call as soon as possible.
 If you are calling to request a catalog, then be sure to leave your mailing address.
 Just saying “I need a catalog” and hanging up (it has happened!) will not work.